BarRaider/streamdeck-tools/NUGET.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)
 ** Samples of plugins using this framework: [Samples][1]

-### Version 2.7 is out!
+### Version 2.8 is out!
-- Fully wrapped all Stream Deck events (All part of the SDConneciton class).
-See ***"Subscribing to events"*** section in readme.
+- Introduced `GraphicsUtils` class with a bunch of helper functions to manipulate the SD images
-- Added extension methods for multiple classes related to brushes/colors
+- Added new `Tools.FormatNumber()` function converts 54265 to 54.27k
-- Added additional methods under the Tools class, including AddTextPathToGraphics which can be used to correctly position text on a key image based on the Text Settings in the Property Inspector see ***"Showing Title based on settings from Property Inspector"*** section in readme.
-- Additional error checking
+- New ExtensionMethods for `Graphics` object: `DrawAndMeasureString` / `GetTextCenter`
 - Updated dependency packages to latest versions
+- Bug fix where SDConnection was not properly disposed.

+## Features
 - Sample plugin now included in this project on Github

-## Features
 - Simplified working with filenames from the Stream Deck SDK.
 See ***"Working with files"*** section below
 - Built-in integration with NLog.
 Use `Logger.LogMessage()` for logging.
 - Just call the `SDWrapper.Run()` and the library will take care of all the overhead